I-TECH-UW/who_l3_smart_tools/README.md

 ## Contributing

-Contributions to the `fhir_fsh_generator` project are welcome!
+Contributions to the project are welcome!
 Please fork the repository and submit pull requests with any enhancements or bug fixes.

 ## License